 Medical supply carts are the backbone of any busy medical facility.
-By allowing medical staff to move unencumbered, wheeled medical carts can improve efficiency and decrease patient wait times.
-Emergency crash carts can save lives, so they must be able to move quickly to a patient’s location without wheels sticking or running into walls.
+Wheeled medical carts can improve efficiency and decrease patient wait times by allowing medical staff to move unencumbered.
+Emergency crash carts are designed to save lives, so they must be moved quickly to a patient’s location without wheels sticking or running into walls.

-The best powered carts have long-lasting batteries with the “hot swap” system, which allows batteries to be replaced on-the-go without interrupting power.
-Older medical carts can be retrofitted with these batteries, replacing the cart entirely may be the best option for older carts.
-Newer carts have better drawer and wheel designs to minimize sanitation issues and strain on nurses’ shoulders and back.
+The best powered-carts have long-lasting batteries with the hot swap system, allowing cells to be replaced on-the-go without interrupting power.
+While older medical carts can be retrofitted with these batteries, replacing the cart may be the best option.
+Newer carts have better drawer and wheel designs to minimize sanitation issues and strain nurses’ shoulders and backs.

 Medical Supply Carts on Wheels with Drawers

-Medical supply storage needs vary from hospital to hospital, but the need for mobile medical carts is universal.
-Wheeled medical supply carts offer an easy way for nurses and other staff to move supplies and equipment between patient rooms, allowing hospitals to reduce overall equipment costs.
+Medical supply storage needs vary from hospital to hospital, but mobile medical carts are universal.
+Wheeled medical supply carts offer nurses and other staff an easy way to move supplies and equipment between patient rooms, allowing hospitals to reduce overall equipment costs.

 Storing and transporting medication is particularly sensitive, and requires carts with securely locking drawers.
-While medical cabinets attached to a wall are good for long-term storage, daily medications or medications for emergencies are much more useful in a mobile cart.
-Proximity card systems can be installed on carts to allow keyless entry by multiple staff, and barcode scanning systems make sure the correct medications are administered.
+While medical cabinets attached to a wall are useful for long-term storage, mobile medical supply carts provide easy access to medications for emergencies or daily rounds.
+Proximity card systems can be installed on carts to allow keyless entry by multiple staff, and barcode scanning systems make sure staff administer the correct medications.

-Even equipment carts can benefit from having drawers that allow easy storage of pens, tape, ID cards, and other essentials.
-When moving a cart around, having items stored securely instead of rolling around on top allows for a safer and more professional work environment.
-It also makes it easier for staff on each shift to find what they need.
+Equipment carts can benefit from drawers that allow secure storage of pens, tape, ID cards, and other essentials.
+When moving a cart around, having items stored securely provides a safer and more professional work environment.

 Hospital Utility Crash Carts

-In the event of an emergency, staff may be scrambling to locate the correct supplies to save a patient’s life.
-A clearly organized and labeled crash cart can make all the difference when seconds count.
+In an emergency, staff may be scrambling to locate the correct supplies to save a patient’s life.
+An organized and labeled crash cart can make all the difference when seconds count.
 Crash carts should keep pediatric medications with the appropriate dosages in a separate, clearly-labeled drawer.

 Crash carts must have smooth casters and be compact and lightweight to allow for ease of movement.
-However, they must also have reliable and secure batteries to make sure patients’ vitals can be properly monitored without interruption.
-Balancing weight, size, and functionality is important for any cart, but is especially critical for crash carts.
+However, they must also have reliable and secure batteries to ensure uninterrupted monitoring of patients’ vitals.
+Balancing weight, size, and functionality is vital for any cart but is especially critical for crash carts.

 Medical Carts to Fit Your Needs

 Having an adequate supply of specialized carts can save precious minutes during a given staff member’s shift.
-A nursing home, for example, will have very different medication and equipment needs than a neonatal unit.
-In some cases, having different types of medication in the same cart is possible, but this should be avoided to keep staff from having to chase down supplies.
+For example, a nursing home will have very different medication and equipment needs than a neonatal unit.

-Modern medical carts are also more customizable than ever, and can have highly tailored combinations of equipment, drawers, and more.
-Even after purchase, many carts can be adjusted to suit individual users’ heights, or can have the batteries and other equipment replaced as needed.
+Modern medical carts are customizable and can have highly tailored combinations of equipment, drawers, and more.
+Even after the purchase, many carts can be adjusted to suit individual users’ heights or can have the batteries and other equipment replaced as needed.

 Types of Medical Utility Carts

-Although nurses and other medical staff tend to be physically strong, they have a limit to their abilities.
 A lightweight cart that rolls easily can help ensure that staff can carry out their duties without risk of injury or excessive fatigue.
-Carts that don’t have heavy equipment on them can be made of more lightweight materials than ones with computers or multiple batteries.
+Carts that don’t have heavy equipment can be made of lightweight materials compared with carts that have computers or multiple batteries.

-Studies on medical carts and their usage are still limited in scope.
-However, one small study found that nurses reported significantly fewer trips to the central medication room when provided with a locking medication cart.
-The same is likely true for other supplies and tasks, as carts allow nurses to move more goods than they normally would be able to carry.
+One study found that nurses reported significantly fewer trips to the central medication room when provided with a locking medication cart.
+The same is likely right for other supplies and tasks, as carts allow nurses to move more goods than they usually would be able to carry.

-Hospital directors and procurement staff should consult with nurses and other frontline staff before buying new carts, as the staff may have specific concerns or requests.
-In general, nurses will have the same general needs: easy-to-move wheels, ample drawer space, and adequate batteries for carts that require them.
+Hospital directors and procurement staff should consult with nurses and other frontline staff before buying new carts, as the team may have specific concerns or requests.
+Nurses will have the same general needs: easy-to-move wheels, ample drawer space, and adequate batteries for carts that require them.

-A high-quality medical cart will need minimal repairs over the course of its lifetime.
-However, daily resupplying and cleaning is necessary to make each staff member’s shift successful.
-Hospital management must clearly communicate the expectations for cart cleaning and restocking, especially when a new cart is introduced into a ward.
+As a high-quality medical cart has a durable steel construction, it will need minimal repairs throughout its lifetime.
+However, daily resupplying and cleaning are necessary to meet sanitation requirements and ensure all staff is well-equipped.
+Hospital management must communicate the expectations for cart cleaning and restocking, especially when introducing a new cart into a ward.

-Eventually, the charge time for batteries will begin to grow shorter, which is an inevitable part of their aging.
-Batteries are typically easy to replace, so medical facilities will rarely have to replace an entire cart.
-Even the wheels on modern carts are well-designed to prevent sticking and other issues.
+Eventually, the charge time for batteries becomes longer, which is an inevitable part of their aging.
+Cells are typically easy to replace or retrofit, so hospitals and doctor offices rarely have to replace an entire cart.
+Even the wheels on new carts are well-designed to prevent jamming and wear.

-Nursing staff should communicate with IT staff if there are ever problems related to battery life, locking and unlocking of medication drawers, or other minor issues.
+Nursing staff should communicate with the IT team if they encounter problems related to battery life, locking and unlocking medication drawers, or other minor issues.
 A well-designed cart can be fixed easily without any assistance from the manufacturer.

 What to Look for When Purchasing Medical Supply Carts

-Scott-Clark Medical has a wide range of reliable and easy-to-use medical supply carts that can be customized for any hospital ward or clinic.
+Scott-Clark Medical has a wide range of reliable and easy-to-use medical supply carts customized for any hospital ward or clinic.
 Our patented FMCPT Swap Option Power System allows nurses and other staff to change batteries as needed without interrupting power to the cart’s equipment.
-Plus, our designs and software are easy for nursing and IT staff to troubleshoot.
+Our designs and software are easy for nursing and IT staff to troubleshoot.
 The increased efficiency can improve patient outcomes, no matter who your hospital serves.